4rft5/ha-subsonic-monitor/README.md

 ### Issues

 The console will log that the newly created media_player does not support media_player features (playback).
 This is intended as playback controls are not integrated.

+Since the API doesn't convey true "idle" or "paused" states, the add-on can only report what is currently playing or was last played.
+I tried implementing a timer to combat this but couldn't get it to work reliably.